sergerad/nolemma/README.md

 * Keccak256 for all hashing purposes including ECDSA, content-addressable IDs (transaction and block hashes), as well as construction of Addresses (last 20 bytes of the hash); and
 * Incremental Merkle trees for withdrawal transactions which allows for L2->L1 transfers via Merkle proofs.

+If sequencing is ever decentralized, then a BLS signature scheme will likely replace the current ECDSA scheme.

+In future, when Nolemma supports validity proofs, it will move to more ZK-friendly primitives such as Poseidon2, Rescue, and Falcon.

 ### Sequencing

 There is a single, permissioned sequencer.
 It produces blocks at a fixed period.
 Blocks are hashed with Keccak256 and signed with secp256k1 ECDSA.